The PRIMARY KEY constraint in SQL Server is a field or column which ensures that each entry in a table is uniquely recognized.

 ALTER TABLE Employee ADD CONSTRAINT EMP_PK PRIMARY KEY (ID, EMAIL);

-Here in the above image, we can see that the Composite primary key is applied over multiple columns such as ID and EMAIL.
+Here in the above image, we can see that the Composite primary key is applied over multiple columns (Ex: ID and EMAIL Columns).

-- The number of indexes on the table cannot exceed 999 nonclustered indexes and 1 clustered index because of the index created by the primary key constraint.
+5. Number of Indexes: The number of indexes on a table cannot exceed 999 nonclustered indexes and one clustered index, which includes the index created by the primary key constraint.

 Reference: Primary Key Constraints